acerempel/threedots-ca-v2/content/collections/pages/introduction.md

         text: 'Why did such and such an entry disappear?'
       -
         type: text
-        text: ' Because I decided I didn''t like it.
+        text: ' I decided its time had not yet come.
 But you never know, it might reappear again, perhaps with revisions.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'I hope your find this website an amusing stop on your internet travels.'
+        text: 'I hope you find this website an amusing stop on your internet travels.'
   -
     type: paragraph
     content: